 In 2009, he became the Global Innovations Director where he took responsibility for the Product Innovation strategy of the entire GCS group.

-In March 2016, RPC acquired GCS, Derek started the role he has today, which is to lead the Business Development and Marketing strategy for the RPC Bramlage Division.
+In March 2016, RPC acquired GCS, Derek started the role he has today, which is to lead the Business Development and Marketing strategy for Berry Bramlage.

 Presentation title: Tethered beverage closures